 If you’re considering a career in international business, there are many opportunities to move forward in this exciting field

-According to the U.S. Bureau of Labor Statistics, several career paths in business offer excellent pay, and many of them also have an international component.
+According to the U.S. Bureau of Labor Statistics (BLS), several business career paths offer excellent pay, and many of them also have an international component.

 Some professional fields to consider include human resources, market analysis, financial analysis, and business operations.
 If you’re currently mid-career in a business field, moving to an international business career concentration can open new doors and opportunities.

-A degree in international business helps position you for multiple career paths because it showcases your ability to work across cultures and understand the global economic impacts of doing business.
-These skills are highly coveted by enterprises that conduct business internationally, but multicultural business knowledge also is advantageous for domestic companies that work with diverse populations.
+A degree in international business helps position you for multiple career paths, because it showcases your ability to work across cultures and understand the global economic impacts of doing business.
+These skills are highly coveted by enterprises that conduct business internationally.
+Multicultural business knowledge is also valued by domestic companies that work with diverse populations.
 Our career guide will help you determine if international business is the right career path for you.

-If you’re interested in global affairs and love to travel, an international business degree might be an ideal career pursuit.
-International business coursework is designed not only to provide basic business skills, but also to help you develop an understanding of the unique differences in operations, organizational models, regulatory requirements, and societal structures in other regions of the world.
+If you’re interested in global affairs and love to travel, a degree in international business is what you may be looking for.
+International business coursework is designed to provide not only basic business skills, but also help you develop an understanding of the unique differences in operations, organizational models, regulatory requirements, and societal structures in other regions of the world.

 Outsourcing different types of technology projects to offshore partners is common in today’s international business climate.
 In many countries, professionals from other nations with specialized skills can be hired for considerably less than a domestic employee.
 Business is conducted worldwide, but countries are developed to differing levels, which is why many jobs are outsourced.

-According to Forbes, in 2020, the global cybersecurity market is worth $173 billion, and it’s expected to grow to $270 billion by 2026.
-Global spending on cybersecurity is projected to continue to increase in the future.
-Cybersecurity career options in the international business community should continue to grow as cyberattacks become more prevalent.
+According to Fortune Business Insights, in 2020, the global cybersecurity market was worth $153.2 billion and is experiencing a significant 7.6% rate of growth.
+It’s expected to grow to approximately $366 billion by the end of 2028.
+Global spending on cybersecurity is projected to continue to increase in the future, as technology continues to advance and cybersecurity career options in the international business community grow to meet expanding cyberattacks.

 Areas of opportunity in international business

 International business careers cover the standard disciplines and best practices you learn in any specialty, but with the addition of a more robust, global business knowledge base.
-Some areas of opportunity include:
+Some areas of opportunity include the following.

 Information systems management